shipth-is/cli/README.md

   -f, --noAppleAuth

 DESCRIPTION
-  Displays the status of the App Store Connect API Key in your Apple and Shipthis accounts.
+  Displays the status of the App Store Connect API Key in your Apple and ShipThis accounts.
 This key is used to automatically publish your games to the App Store.

 EXAMPLES